Sanctions for Academic Charges

 The Board must specify the length of suspension and when it should begin.
 Suspensions may be withheld and only become effective if the student commits another act of academic dishonesty.
 Suspensions may also be deferred and come into effect only after a specified period of time.
 Finally, suspensions may be truncated (in unusual cases) if there is some specified mechanism for the student's return to the University (e.g., demonstration of remorse, understanding of the seriousness of the act, and a clean record since the sanction).
 Permanent notification of the suspension may appear on the student's transcript.
 The Board should indicate whether transcript notification is appropriate.

 The sanction of Suspension Withheld is one where the suspension can be withheld provided the student remain in good disciplinary standing with the University and complete some educational sanction.
+It serves as a probationary sanction where if a student is found responsible for violating a university policy while on Suspension Withheld, the suspension may then be enacted.

 This is the most severe single sanction.
 The student is permanently separated from the University.
 Notification will appear on the student's transcript.
 The student also will be barred from the University premises.